Jim Baldwin lives in Utah, and is concentrating on

 researcher at the National Archives' Military Personnel Records

-photos and thousands of bits of information to this website.
+photos and thousands of bits of information.

 Please see his personal

 Dr. William W. Bower, with a long and distinguished career as a Mechanical Engineer, is now our primary researcher for data at the National Archives' Military Personnel Records

 Center in St. Louis, Missouri.
 His father, Lieutenant William W. Bower, Sr., was lost with the submarine USS Albacore (SS-218).
 Bill is presently working on the records of the men of his father's submarine, as well as on our special projects.

 R. Hinman - Director of Education & Outreach, USS Bowfin Submarine

 Museum & Park, Honolulu, Hawaii.
 Creator and manager of On